Stretches for Lower Back Pain

 - Place your feet flat with your knees bent.

-- While exhaling, press the small of the back into the floor.
+- While exhaling, press the small of your back into the floor.

 - Hold for a count of 15 seconds; you should keep the pelvis and lower back muscles flexed.